k2arya/k2arya/README.md

 <h1 align="center">Korhan Kanar</h1>

-🔬 I'm a freelancer specializing in software tool development and data science for engineering.
+🔬 I'm a freelancer specializing in simulation, software tool development and data science for engineering.

 Here, I display some of my work on machine learning, optimization and system simulation.